 - Analyze various key financial and non-financial metrics

 - Collect, understand, process, verify and report financial related-information to the finance director

 A graduate student interested in healthcare administration with a focus on strategic planning and business development, finance and operations.
-Must be currently enrolled in a Master of Healthcare Administration or similar program, with at least a 3.0 GPA.
+Must be currently enrolled in a Master of Healthcare Administration or similar program, in good academic standing (GPA 3.0+).